choutz/exotransit/README.md

 **Step 4 — Results**
 Physical parameters (radius, semi-major axis, equilibrium temperature, insolation) with 1σ uncertainties.
 An orrery shows the orbital architecture to scale, and a bubble chart plots the planets against Solar System benchmarks with a habitable zone overlay.

-The app currently only supports Kepler targets.
 The app is designed to run within Streamlit Community Cloud's constraints (1 GB RAM, 1 vCPU), which drives the `MEDIUM` config profile — a coarser period grid and fewer MCMC steps than the local `FULL` profile.

 ---

 ## Known limitations and open problems

-This project is a work in progress.
-The detection pipeline works well on clean, well-separated signals (hot Jupiters, the Kepler-11 system), but generalizing to arbitrary targets surfaces a range of astrophysical and algorithmic challenges:
+The detection pipeline works well on clean, well-separated signals, but generalizing to arbitrary targets surfaces a range of astrophysical and algorithmic challenges:

 **Transit masking in multi-planet systems**
 After masking a detected planet's transits, BLS occasionally re-detects the same period on the next iteration, indicating the mask didn't fully suppress the signal.
-The mask window is currently 3× the BLS-estimated duration, but BLS duration estimates are coarse (5-point grid) and can underestimate true duration, especially for grazing or long-duration transits.
+The mask window is currently 3× the BLS-estimated duration, but BLS duration estimates can underestimate true duration, especially for grazing or long-duration transits.

 **Reliability threshold generalizability**
 The TCE-style vetting thresholds were tuned against the Kepler pipeline's assumptions (quiet FGK stars, long-cadence photometry, ~4-year baselines).
 They don't generalize cleanly to: